 Why you shouldn't have persistent consequences for failure

-Persistent consequences for failure, most commonly losing items you had before the try, are a concept present in a lot of games with a reputation for being "hardcore", like Dark Souls.
+Persistent consequences for failure, most commonly losing items you had before the try, are used in a lot of games with a reputation for being "hardcore", like Dark Souls.
 I'm disappointed that more people don't rail against it, so I'll list several downsides and debunk all alleged benefits of the practice that are brought to my attention.

 Dark Souls review

-In a well-designed game, every time you fail at a hard section you can at least think "Well I got some practice.
-It wasn't a waste" (Dark Souls is actually a very good demonstration of this effect whenever the persistent consequences don't apply; Jedi: Fallen Order is a purer example).
+In a good game, every time you fail at a hard section you can at least think "Well I got some practice.
+It wasn't a waste" (Dark Souls is actually a very good demonstration of this feeling whenever the persistent consequences don't apply; Jedi: Fallen Order is a purer example).
 But that's not true of games that punish you for failure.
-It's very often the case that you'll have truly moved yourself farther away from being able to beat it.
+It's often the case that you'll have truly moved yourself farther away from being able to beat it.

 Jedi: Fallen Order review

 If they're leaning on a bad strategy as a crutch that only works for the early levels, they're not going to want to try to learn to play better because you'll punish them for doing so.
 I experienced this with parrying in Dark Souls; it's incredibly powerful but it takes a lot of practice, and during the practice period you'll fare much worse than if you didn't try to parry.

 Obviously, you want to encourage players to experiment to see more of what the game has to offer.

 If the player fails several times, one of the following things will necessarily happen:

 - Your game only does this up to a certain point, at which point all alleged benefits of the practice are nullified.

 - Your game allows some sort of grinding or any way to undo the persistent consequences by repeating some disinteresting task (Dark Souls does), and the player just resorts to that.
 Any alleged benefit is lost as it all boils down to wasting the player's time.